-The implicit prompt returns immediately after you issue a RUN command for an installed task and does not indicate that the task has completed its execution.
+The dollar sign prompt (\$) prompt returns immediately after you issue a RUN command for an installed task and does not indicate that the task has completed its execution.

-You can display entries in the clock queue with SHOW CLOCK_QUEUE, Section 7.12.9.
+You can display entries in the clock queue with SHOW CLOCK_QUEUE, Section 7.12.5.